 I’m not picking on Monster in particular.
 I’m making a point about job boards and their role in job search.

 Many sources estimate that only a fraction of jobs are obtained by people who aren’t in any way known to the employer – maybe 20% of hires.
 That’s the category you’re in when you apply to a job online without any networking or referral involved.
+So why spend more than 20% of your job search time doing this?

 Also, be efficient in your online searches by using aggregator sites – my favorite is Indeed – to search thousands of job boards at once.
 Save a search, or a few searches with different keywords, to see which work best.
 Have the results emailed to you regularly.
 To search company career pages in addition to job boards, add LinkUp.
 Statistically, more jobs are found through companies’ own websites than through job boards.